How investigators say the killings of two University of South Florida students unfolded

 April 16: Last contact with the two students

-Bristy is seen on surveillance video walking on USF’s campus around midday, according to the motion.
-A friend speaks to Bristy and agrees to bring her eyeglasses later that evening, but Bristy doesn’t show up and doesn’t answer the friend’s calls.
+Around midday, Bristy is seen on surveillance video walking on the university’s campus, according to the motion.
+But she doesn’t show up to a planned meet-up that evening with a friend to get her eyeglasses and doesn’t answer the friend’s calls.

 Abugharbieh’s white Hyundai Genesis G80 is seen traveling in the same area within about 10 minutes of that, according to prosecutors.